 Without music life would be a mistake.- Friedrich Nietzsche

 The National Academy of Recording Arts & Sciences is best known for the GRAMMY Awards.
-Each year the Recording Academy’s voting membership decides what artists and producers will be considered for and/or awarded a GRAMMY.
+Each year the Recording Academy’s

-Each voting member can vote in up to 15 categories, but the voting results are not known until the day of the GRAMMY Awards when winners are announced on stage.
+voting member can vote in up to 15 categories, but the voting results are not known until the day of the GRAMMY Awards when winners are announced on stage.

 Due to difference in opinion, preference and sometimes talent, there is always public response to who receives a GRAMMY.